Want to learn more about this at Kettering Health?Learn More

-“Men are notorious about not getting regular check-ups at a doctor’s office,” says Dr. Austin Williams, a family physician with Kettering Health.
+“Men are notorious about not getting regular check-ups at a doctor’s office,” said Dr. Austin Williams, a family physician.
 “I see a lot of guys in their 40s and 50s who haven’t seen a doctor since they were ten years old.”

 Why men should visit a doctor

 No trophy exists for “longest time without visiting a doctor” or “best at avoiding the doctor.”

 And the health risks can quickly compound as months turn to years (and decades).